States

 orservice.onTransition(...)

 .
-Otherwise, we're creating a huge linked list and reinventing blockchain, which I really don't care to do.- This behavior may be configurable in future versions.
+Otherwise, you end up creating a huge linked list and reinventing blockchain, which we don't care to do.- This behavior may be configurable in future versions.

 ← Machines State Nodes →